renanfranca/renanfranca.github.io/_posts/2022-02-24-why-did-i-use-jhipster.md

 Even though, as a backend developer, using Spring Boot Annotation, Lombok and maven archetype project doesn't completely solve this issue.
 Why didn't we already automate the development process itself?

-After some research I found JHipster!
-Explain JHipster..
+After some research I found JHipster wich is a rapid application development plataform for java web applications and microservices.

+### Some of the JHipster options:

+• Generate simple monolith web applications

+• Generate complete microservice architecture

+• Generate domain model (entities)

+• Generate Continuous Integration (CI)/Continuous Deployment (CD) pipelines

+• Deploy to the cloud or containers

 ### I am using JHipster because I am tired of: